openrobotics/osra-policies-and-procedures/infrastructure_project_charter.md

 1. With the exception of administrative access to any online services, the Project Management Committee shall delegate the necessary powers to the Working Group for the Working Group to perform its assigned task.

-1. The Project Management Committee shall retain the right to limit the powers and duties of any Working Group that it has created and to dissolve any such Working Group in its sole discretion by resolution of the Project Management Committee.
+1. The Project Management Committee shall retain the right to limit the powers and duties of any Working Group that it has created and to dissolve any such Working Group in its sole discretion by formal decision of the Project Management Committee.
    The Project Management Committee has a supervisory role in the work of any Working Group.

 1. Any appointment by the Project Management Committee of any other Working Groups, including the designation of one (1) PMC Member as the Chair, must be taken by a decision adopted by a simple majority of the PMC Members present, represented or participating remotely at a Project Management Committee meeting.